pablomenino/elgato-pi-deck/README.md

 <a href="https://raw.githubusercontent.com/pablomenino/elgato-pi-deck-server/master/Assets/diagam.png"><img src="https://raw.githubusercontent.com/pablomenino/elgato-pi-deck-server/master/Assets/diagam.png" width="380"></a>

+This guide is intended to help you to configure the script parameters (config.json) and software.

-In this case you are on Raspberry PI:
+For this example elgato-pi-deck are be installed on Raspberry Pi (This is only an example):

 Clone this repo in /opt